bryansum/ObservableUserDefaults/README.md

 # ObservableUserDefaults
-Property wrapper UserDefaults that can be mocked for testing or observing using a Combine Publisher
+Property wrapper for UserDefaults that can be mocked for testing or observing using a Combine Publisher.

 ## Usage
 ```swift